microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![Hand's On Lab Architecture Lab 1](assets/azure-functions-lab1.png)

-The Azure Storage Account will be used to store the audios files inside an `audios` container.
+The Azure Storage Account will be used to store the audios files inside the `audios` container.

-To check that everything was created as expected, open the [Azure Portal][az-portal] and select the storage account which is **not** starting with `stfstd` or `stfdrbl` those two are for the the two Azure Functions.
+To check that everything was created as expected, open the [Azure Portal][az-portal] and select the storage account which is **not** starting with `stfstd` or `stfdrbl` those two are for the two Azure Functions.

 In the third one, you should retrieve your `audios` container: